-How To Throw An Epic Singles Holiday Party All Your Friends Will Love
+How To Throw The Best Singles Holiday Party

 I know what you're probably thinking: It sucks to be single around the holidays.

 Maybe you feel like everyone else is going with their SO to a holiday party, shacked up inside their apartments all cozy watching "Elf," holding hands while strolling through Christmas markets or aggressively scouring the planet for the perfect SO gift.

 And I won't lie to you, you're probably right.
 BUT, it's actually the most magical time of the year when anything can happen.
 That said, it's a really amazing time to be single.

 If I were you, I'd put on your best sequin mini skirt and throw the singles holiday party of the year.

 Here are some great tips and tricks below, including flirty games, sexy decorations and spicy (sexually speaking) cocktails that'll help you throw an epic singles holiday party:

 Make sure your invitation clearly states "NO PLUS ONES."
 This will immediately eliminate any free-floating anxiety that comes with attending a party solo, and it also establishes an even playing field.

 I recommend starting the evening late, but not too late.
 That way, guests have time to loosen up before arriving, but they aren't already shit-faced.

 Also, list the attire as "cocktail seasonal."
 This will give your guests a chance to arrive as the best version of themselves.
 Maybe that means they love dressing up in festive holiday gear, or maybe they just put on their fancy pants.
 Either way, everyone arrives feeling CONFIDENT.